 Like most top enterprises, the iVisa.com website is secured by the peerless security software, making the platform very safe to use.
 This fact is an assurance to customers that the information they used in their applications will not be seen by anyone other than authorized iVisa.com personnel.

 Is there any other way for me to get more information?

 It is a fact that information about the application process can be found on the iVisa.com website.
 It contains all the information about travel documents, the eligibility of the applicant for certain documents, and many other facts.
-You can also speak with representatives when you call.
-Or you can send an email to email@example.com for your concerns or questions.
+You can send an email to email@example.com for your concerns or questions.